-In order to assist professionals to identify and respond to neglect, West Sussex Safeguarding Children Board have adopted the Neglect identification & Management Tool (NIMT).
-Our school are committed to using this tool to assess concerns and identify support for those children at risk of neglect.
+In order to assist professionals identify and respond to neglect, West Sussex Safeguarding Children Board have adopted the Neglect identification & Management Tool (NIMT).
+Our school is committed to using this tool to assess concerns and identify support for those children at risk of neglect.
+As a Governing Body we will monitor use of this tool whenever assessing children who may be at risk of neglect.

 Access to the NIMT tool can be found here